VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Method

 The sparse control branch in \cref{fig:method_sparse} takes as input the blurred trajectory rendering $\trajvideoblur$ and the blurred visibility map $\vismaskblur$.
 The trajectory rendering $\trajvideoblur$ is first encoded by the VAE and then processed by the trajectory extractor $\trajextractor$ to produce trajectory features $\trajfeature$.
 The visibility map $\vismaskblur$ serves as an auxiliary reliability cue and is directly downsampled to the spatial resolution of $\trajfeature$, avoiding unnecessary VAE compression.
 To inject these motion cues into the diffusion backbone, the augmentor fuser $\augmentorfuser$ predicts FiLM scale and shift parameters~\cite{zhang2025tora,perez2018film}:

-$\augscale$ and $\augshift$ modulate each DiT block and determine how strongly the sparse trajectory information influences generation.
+$\augscale$ and $\augshift$ modulate each DiT block and determine how strongly the sparse trajectory information influences generation (see \supmat for FiLM conditioning preliminaries).
 Trajectory features can be unreliable due to occlusion, out-of-frame motion, tracker drift, or reduced precision from Gaussian blurring, which would cause FiLM modulation to rely on degraded cues.
 We introduce a visibility-aware gating mechanism that adaptively adjusts the influence of the trajectory features.
 The visibility map $\vismaskblur$ is embedded using the visibility embedder $\visemb$ to produce visibility features and forms a learnable gate $\gatevis$:

 where $\odot$ denotes element-wise multiplication and $\sigma$ is the sigmoid function. $\gatevis \in [0,1]$ acts as a confidence score that modulates the FiLM parameters: